Once again, I have altered the format of this list to make for (what I think is) easier readability. ORANGE denotes a new item and

 Mountain Hardwear Chockstone Midweight Active Short

 Although I’m not 100% committed to these shorts (mostly because they don’t have back pockets), the Chockstone Midweight Active Shorts are comfortable, stretchy, quick-drying, and have zipper pockets (which I didn’t like at first, but now I’m happy with).

 9.9 oz (280 g) – $75 US

 Merrell Moab Ventilators

-The Moab Ventilators from Merrell is my favorite shoe for trekking.
+The Moab Ventilators from Merrell are my favorite shoes for trekking.
 They’re wide enough for my fat-ass foot, water-resistant (but still breathable), and have awesome tread/laces.
 There’s a Goretex version available, but I would stick with the standard shoes since they’re far cheaper and probably breathe a bit better.

 13 oz (369 g) – $100 US